hibernate/in.relation.to/_importer/README.md

     > bundle exec ./importer.rb -s posts.pstore -o ../posts -wxr wxr.xml -e

+#### Disqus

+Some information around Disqus.

+* Import of the generated WXR XML file is via https://\<disqus-id\>.disqus.com/admin/discussions/import/platform/wordpress/, where `disqus-id` is the unique identifier used to integrate the Disqus threads into the blog posts.
+The `disqus-id` is configured in `_config/site.yml` and must match the one generated via the Disqus admin tool.
+* Imports can be checked after the completed under the URL - https://import.disqus.com.

 ### Creating Apache re-directs

 The scripts also generates redirect instructions for Apache to map old URLs to new ones.